 Shyness | Practice small talk and social skills |

-Open communication is the starting point helping kids face social challenges.
+Open communication is the starting point for helping kids face social challenges.
 Establish a comfortable place for kids to express their worries and encounters.
-They can role play different scenarios so that they’re ready for real time situations.
-Empathy and active listening skills are taught in order to help children build peer relationships.
+They can role-play different scenarios so that they’re ready for real-time situations.
+Empathy and active listening skills are taught to help children build peer relationships.

 In other words, it is important to build self-confidence if you wish to conquer social challenges.
 When children make efforts to socialize, provide positive reinforcement.
-If they remain disinterested, encourage them to join clubs or activities with interests related to theirs; this allows them to interact with people that share similar interests.
+If they continue to show disinterest, encourage them to participate in clubs or activities that align with their interests, as this will enable them to interact with individuals who share similar interests.
 To build shy children’s confidence in social settings, practice small talk and basic social skills with them.

 Here are some examples of how this approach has helped children in my practice become less avoidant